Adultery: General

 For various reasons, most couples who marry do so with the expectation of fidelity.
 Adultery is often seen as a breach of trust and of the commitment that had been made during the act of marriage.
 Adultery can be emotionally traumatic for both spouses and often results in divorce.

 Adultery may lead to ostracization from certain religious or social groups.

 Adultery can also lead to feelings of guilt and jealousy in the person with whom the affair is being committed.
 In some cases, this "third person" may encourage divorce (either openly or subtly).
-If the cheating spouse has hinted at divorce in order to continue the affair, the third person may feel deceived if that does not happen.
-They may simply withdraw with ongoing feelings of guilt, carry on an obsession with their lover, may choose to reveal the affair, or in rare cases commit violence or other crimes.
+If the cheating spouse has hinted at divorce to continue the affair, the third person may feel deceived if that does not happen.
+They may simply withdraw with ongoing feelings of guilt, carry on an obsession with their lover, may choose to reveal the affair, or in rare cases, commit violence or other crimes.

 There is correlation between divorces and children having struggles in later life.

 Sexually transmitted infections

-Like any sexual contact, extramarital sex opens the possibility of the introduction of sexually-transmitted diseases (STDs) into a marriage.
+Like any sexual contact, extramarital sex opens the possibility of the introduction of sexually transmitted diseases (STDs) into a marriage.
 Since most married couples do not routinely use barrier contraceptives, STDs can be introduced to a marriage partner by a spouse engaging in unprotected extramarital sex.
 This can be a public health issue in regions of the world where STDs are common, but addressing this issue is very difficult due to legal and social barriers – to openly talk about this situation would mean to acknowledge that adultery (often) takes place, something that is taboo in certain cultures, especially those strongly influenced by religion.
 In addition, dealing with the issue of barrier contraception in marriage in cultures where women have very few rights is difficult: the power of women to negotiate safer sex (or sex in general) with their husbands is often limited.
 The World Health Organization (WHO) found that women in violent relations were at increased risk of HIV/AIDS, because they found it very difficult to negotiate safe sex with their partners, or to seek medical advice if they thought they have been infected.